 Input box Description 1/0 A slider button indicates whether this collection of settings is currently enabled (I) or disabled (0).
 Click on the slider button to change this.
 A new collection of settings is enabled by default.
 Name Give these network-specific settings a name here.
 Source Networks Enter a list of the subnets for which this entry should apply.
 The different collections of settings must have unique names, and the source networks must not be used multiple times, nor may they overlap.
 DNS Servers This table allows the configuration of 1 to 2 DNS servers per zone.
 A zone is a specific DNS area like ".company.intern".
 Unlike with the global settings, it is not strictly necessary to set the default zone "".
 If a DNS request is received for a name that is not in one of the listed zones, name resolution is performed using the global settings.

-Input box Description The setting "AUTO" cannot be used here, you have to use specific DNS server addresses.
+In addition, it is possible to specify via which connection the entered servers can be reached.
+The setting "AUTO" cannot be used here, you have to use specific DNS server addresses.
 Global Settings The currently valid global settings are listed here.
 The table cannot be edited here and merely serves to provide an overview when creating network-specific tables.